Loading...

 Common measurement equivalents in grams

-Boiled rutabaga has a mild, earthy, and slightly sweet flavor.
-It is often described as a cross between a turnip and a cabbage, with a texture that becomes creamy and soft once boiled, similar to a potato.
+It has a mild, sweet, and slightly earthy flavor, often described as a cross between a turnip and a cabbage with a hint of potato.

 Explore more ingredients in the vegetable category with complete nutrition information.